bibleexchange/courses/poetry/en/200_psalms-introdutction.md

 > If Thou rememberest each misdeed, If each should have its rightful meed,
 > Who may abide Thy presence?

-## Authorship

-The book is inspired by God (2 Samuel 23:2; Matthew 22:43; Luke 24:44; Acts 1:16; 2 Timothy 3:16).
-Psalms is a composite work containing multiple authors.
-Some psalms name their author in the first line or title:

-* Moses wrote 1 (90).
-* David wrote 73 (1-41 and 32 others)
-* Solomon wrote 2 to 3 (72, 127)
-* Asaph wrote 3 (50, 73-83)
-* Sons of Korah wrote 10 (42, 44-49, 84, 85, 87) ("Sons of Korah" were possibly performers rather than authors)
-* Heman the Ezrahite wrote 1 (88)
-* Ethan the Ezrahite wrote 1 (89)
-* 61 psalms are anonymous

-## Psalms of David's Life

-* Psalm 7 &mdash; The words of Cush, a Benjaminite (persecution by Saul?)
-* Psalm 59 &mdash; Saul sends men to watch David’s house in order to kill him (1 Sam.
-19:11)
-* Psalm 34 &mdash; David delivered from danger by feigning madness in the presence of King Achish of Gath (1 Sam.
-21:10–22:2)
-* Psalm 56 &mdash; The Philistines seize David in Gath (1 Sam.
-21:10–15)
-* Psalm 52 &mdash; Doeg the Edomite tells Saul that David went to the house of Ahimelech (1 Sam.
-22:9–19)
-* Psalm 57 &mdash; David flees from Saul into a cave (1 Sam.
-22:1 or 24:3)
-* Psalm 142 &mdash; David flees from Saul into a cave (1 Sam.
-22:1 or 24:3)
-* Psalm 54 &mdash; The Ziphites tell Saul that David is hiding among them (1 Sam.
-23:19)
-* Psalm 60 &mdash; David’s victory over Transjordan (2 Sam.
-8:1–14)
-* Psalm 51 &mdash; Nathan confronts David about his adultery with Bathsheba	(2 Samuel 11–12)
-* Psalm 3 &mdash; David flees from and battles Absalom (2 Samuel 15–17)
-* Psalm 63 &mdash; David in the desert of Judah	(2 Samuel 15–17?; 1 Sam.
-23:14–15?)
-* Psalm 18 &mdash; David delivered from enemies and from Saul (2 Samuel 22)
-* Psalm 30 &mdash; Dedication of the temple	Nothing in David’s lifetime (1 Kings 8:63)

 ## Classification of Psalms